 In the late 1980s, the production of products containing asbestos was halted in Australia due to the major health effects it was found to cause.
 Since 31 December 2003, the use of asbestos had been banned nationwide.

-Common health effects that can arise from exposure to asbestos include:
+Common health effects that can arise from asbestos exposure include:

 - Asbestosis (scarring of the lung tissue)